-- 14. Despite the coverage provided and the expectations of Plaintiffs, who paid a significant premium for it, Defendant preemptively denied claims submitted by businesses for "all risk" coverage during the COVID-19 pandemic.
+14. Despite the coverage provided and the expectations of Plaintiff, who paid a significant premium for it, Defendant preemptively denied claims submitted by businesses for "all risk" coverage during the COVID-19 pandemic.
 In violation of state law, Defendant denied coverage without conducting an investigation or considering supporting evidence.
-Through its conduct, Defendant wrongfully breached its obligations under the All Risk Policy and left Plaintiffs without the insurance benefits they paid for, relied upon, and desperately needed during the business closures and interruptions and to remediate its ongoing property damage. - 15.
-The insurance industry has repeatedly and falsely warned courts and the media that COVID-19-related claims will bankrupt insurers and force them to raise premiums and restrict coverages but they have reaped enormous profits by denying covered claims and have continued to raise premiums despite refusing to uphold their coverage obligations.
+Through its conduct, Defendant wrongfully breached its obligations under the All Risk Policy and left Plaintiff without the insurance benefits it paid for, relied upon, and desperately needed during the business closures and interruptions and to remediate its ongoing property damage.

+15. The insurance industry has repeatedly and falsely warned courts and the media that COVID-19-related claims will bankrupt insurers and force them to raise premiums and restrict coverages - but they have reaped enormous profits by denying covered claims and have continued to raise premiums despite refusing to uphold their coverage obligations.

-- 16. Plaintiffs seek a declaration that the presence, statistically certain presence, or suspected presence of the SARS-CoV-2 virions in or on Plaintiffs' properties and the ubiquitous presence of the virions throughout the locales and state of New York where Plaintiffs' covered business operations are located, causes direct physical loss or damage to property within the meaning of those phrases as used in the All Risk Policy sufficient to trigger coverage under the All Risk Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions, such as Dependent Property and Civil Authority. - 17.
-Plaintiffs also seek a declaration that various orders issued by governmental officials on account of the presence of persons infected with and/or suffering from COVID-19 and the presence of SARS-CoV-2 in places of business and gathering prevented Plaintiffs from accessing and using its insured properties to conduct its ordinary business activities and deprived Plaintiffs of their properties and the functionality of its properties, thereby constituting "physical loss or damage" to property within the meaning of that phrase as used in the All Risk Policy sufficient to trigger coverage in favor of Plaintiffs under the All Risk Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions, such as Dependent Property and Civil Authority. - 18.
-Plaintiffs seek a further declaration that the terms of the All Risk Policy obligate Defendant to pay for physical loss or damage to the premises described in the Location Schedule attached to the All Risk Policy, and all Business Interruption loss, and Extra Expense incurred, including those expenses that would not have been incurred if there had not been "risk of physical loss or damage" or "physical loss or damage" to covered property, including expenses to temporarily continue as close to normal the conduct of the insured premises, and all incurred and to be incurred losses falling within the scope of Additional Coverages and Coverage Extensions, including Dependent Property and Civil Authority.
+16. Plaintiff seeks a declaration that the presence, statistically certain presence, or suspected presence of the SARS-CoV-2 virions in or on Plaintiff's property and the ubiquitous presence of the virions throughout the locale and state where Plaintiff's covered business operations are located, causes direct physical loss or damage to property within the meaning of those phrases as used in the All Risk Policy sufficient to trigger coverage under the All Risk Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions, such as Dependent Property and Civil Authority.

+17. Plaintiff also seeks a declaration that various orders issued by governmental officials on account of the presence of persons infected with and/or suffering from COVID-19 and the presence of SARS-CoV-2 in places of business and gathering prevented Plaintiff from accessing and using its insured property to conduct its ordinary business activities and deprived Plaintiff of its property and the functionality of its property, thereby constituting "physical loss or damage" to property within the meaning of that phrase as used in the All Risk Policy sufficient to trigger coverage in favor of Plaintiff under the All Risk Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions, such as Dependent Property and Civil Authority.

+18. Plaintiff seeks a further declaration that the terms of the All Risk Policy obligate Defendant to pay for physical loss or damage to the premises described in the Location Schedule attached to the All Risk Policy, and all Business Interruption loss, and Extra Expense incurred, including those expenses that would not have been incurred if there had not been "risk of physical loss or damage" or "physical loss or damage" to covered property, including expenses to temporarily continue as close to normal the conduct of the insured premises, and all incurred and to be incurred losses falling within the scope of Additional Coverages and Coverage Extensions, including Dependent Property and Civil Authority.

-19. Plaintiffs also seek monetary damages for Defendant's breach of its obligations under the All Risk Policy as declared by the Court and to pay Plaintiffs' losses in full including, without limitation, loss mitigation expenses.
+19. Plaintiff also seeks monetary damages for Defendant's breach of its obligations under the All Risk Policy as declared by the Court and to pay Plaintiff's losses in full including, without limitation, loss mitigation expenses.

-II.
 PARTIES